 - 3.5.4.
 Prior to the start of the first day's play, the Referee shall oversee the testing of shuttles. - 3.5.4.1.
 The shuttles should be tested by an active player in the tournament, preferably a male player. - 3.5.4.2.
 All available speeds shall be tested from both ends of the court. - 3.5.4.3.
 Instruct the shuttle tester during the test, if necessary, such that the shuttles are being tested correctly. - 3.5.4.4.
 When assessing the result of the shuttle test, take into account the manner in which the shuttles were hit (strength of shot and trajectory), and whether they were hit from the correct location (over the back line) (Law 3). - 3.5.4.5.
 Communicate the shuttle speed decision to Shuttle Control. - 3.5.4.6.
-Do not communicate the decision regarding the selection of the shuttle speed to be used to the shuttle tester or ask his opinion.
+Do not communicate the decision regarding the selection of the shuttle speed to be used to the shuttle tester or ask his opinion. - 3.5.4.7.

-- 3.5.4.7.
 Retest the shuttles, if necessary, on a given day if playing conditions change substantially (e.g. temperature and humidity) or it is warranted based on visual observations and/or feedback from Umpires. - 3.5.4.8.
 If the playing conditions do not change significantly and if the shuttles are found to be consistent from tube-to-tube, then it is not necessary for the shuttles to be tested on every subsequent day.

-Withdrawals
+Withdrawals and Promotions

 - 3.5.5.
 The Referee shall process any withdrawals, no shows and forced withdrawals that arise after the Team Managers' Meeting according to GCR, Regulation 13. - 3.5.5.1.
-The Referee may stop a qualifying draw match in progress, if necessary, in order to execute a promotion to the main draw (GCR, Regulation 13.1). - 3.5.5.2.
-Ensure all promotions (PFQ/PFR), withdrawals (WDN), no shows (DNS), forced withdrawals (FWDN), substitutions (SUB), retirements and walkovers are documented correctly in the TP file, using the correct abbreviations. - 3.5.5.3.
+The Referee may stop a qualifying draw match in progress, if necessary, in order to execute a promotion to the main draw (GCR, Regulation 13.1.1). - 3.5.5.2.
+In events without a qualifying competition, an entry on the reserve list may be promoted to the main draw until the order

+- of play for the first day(s) has been published (GCR, Regulation 13.1.2). - 3.5.5.3.
+In events with a qualifying competition, an entry on the reserve list may be promoted to the qualifying draw until the order of play for the qualifying rounds has been published (GCR, Regulation 13.1.3). - 3.5.5.4.
+Ensure all promotions (PFQ/PFR), withdrawals (WDN), no shows (DNS), forced withdrawals (FWDN), substitutions (SUB), retirements and walkovers are documented correctly in the TP file, using the correct abbreviations. - 3.5.5.5.
 Include all withdrawals subject to a fine in the Withdrawal Report (GCR, Regulation 14.1.2).
+A Medical Certificate should be obtained, wherever possible, when a player withdraws or retires on medical grounds.